-If the payment is Then the types of proof include, but are not limited to Compensation Copy of check stub; orDocument from the court.
+• Then the types of proof include, but are not limited to

+Compensation Copy of check stub; or

+Document from the court.

 Reimbursement Income:

-Copy of check stub; or
+• Copy of check stub; or

 Document from the court.

-Expenses:
+E Expenses:

-Receipts/bills for gasoline;
+• Receipts/bills for gasoline;

-Receipts/bills for public transportation; or
+• Receipts/bills for public transportation; or

 Receipts/bills for taxi service.

 NOTE If the reimbursement payment is \$10.00 or less, assume that the payment does not exceed the expense.
 The expense does not need to be verified.